datasciencemasters/go/README.md

 * Zipfian Academy's [List of Resources](http://blog.zipfianacademy.com/post/46864003608/a-practical-intro-to-data-science)
 * [A Software Engineer's Guide to Getting Started w Data Science](http://www.rcasts.com/2012/12/software-engineers-guide-to-getting.html)
 * Data Scientist Interviews [Metamarkets](http://metamarkets.com/category/data-science/)

+### A Note About Direction
+This is an introduction geared toward those with at least a minimal understanding of programming, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
+I geared my own learning toward Python, so I've explicitly marked when resources use other tools to teach conceptual material (like R)

 ## Contribute